Spencer Steer Player Props: Reds vs. Nationals

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 89 hits and an OBP of .381, plus a team-best slugging percentage of .505.
+- Steer has 90 hits and an OBP of .381 to go with a slugging percentage of .500.
+All three of those stats lead Cincinnati hitters this season.

-- He ranks 16th in batting average, 12th in on base percentage, and 17th in slugging among qualified hitters in MLB action.
+- Among qualifying batters in MLB action, his batting average ranks 17th, his on-base percentage ranks 13th, and he is 18th in the league in slugging.

-- Steer has picked up a hit in 67.5% of his 83 games this season, with more than one hit in 28.9% of them.
+- Steer enters this game on a four-game hitting streak.
+In his last outings, he's hitting .400 with one homer.

-- In 42.2% of his games this season, Steer has had at least one RBI.
-He's picked up more than one in 16.9% and driven in three or more of his team's runs in two contests.
+- Steer has picked up a hit in 57 of 84 games this season, with multiple hits 24 times.

-- He has scored in 47.0% of his games this season, with two or more runs scored in 6.0%.
+- In 35 games this year (41.7%), Steer has picked up an RBI, and in 14 of those games (16.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.